Amélie Dionne

 Amélie Dionne is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 She represents the riding of Rivière-du-Loup–Témiscouata as a member of the Coalition Avenir Québec.
+She became Minister of Tourism in 2026 under Premier Christine Fréchette.

+She served on Rivière-du-Loup City Council from 2009 to 2013.